spacetelescope/drizzlepac/lib/htmlhelp/_sources/tweakreg.txt

 **********************************
 TWEAKREG: Alignment of Images
 **********************************
-Combining images using betadrizzle requires that the WCS information in the headers of each input image align to within sub-pixel accuracy.
+Combining images using astrodrizzle requires that the WCS information in the headers of each input image align to within sub-pixel accuracy.
 The 'tweakreg' task allows the user to align sets of images to each other and/or to and external astrometric reference frame or image.

-.. automodule:: betadrizzle.tweakreg
+.. automodule:: astrodrizzle.tweakreg
    :members:
    :undoc-members: